- Home

 Constipation

-Having infrequent or difficult-to-pass bowel motions is known as constipation.
-Common causes include lack of exercise, eating less fibre, or not drinking enough fluids.
-Opioid medicines, some anti-nausea medicines and some chemotherapy drugs also cause constipation.
+Having infrequent or difficult-to-pass bowel movements (also called faeces, stools or poo) is known as constipation.
+Common causes include not getting enough exercise, eating too little fibre, or not drinking enough fluids.
+Opioid pain medicines, some anti-nausea drugs and some chemotherapy drugs may also cause constipation.

-Severe constipation plus abdominal pain, bloating, nausea and vomiting may be signs of a blockage in the bowel (bowel obstruction).
-This occasionally happens with peritoneal mesothelioma.
+Severe constipation with abdominal pain, bloating, nausea and vomiting may be signs of a blockage in the bowel (bowel obstruction).
+This occasionally happens with peritoneal mesothelioma, but rarely with pleural mesothelioma.
 To relieve the symptoms, you may have a small tube (stent) put in to help keep the bowel open.
 If the bowel is completely blocked, it needs to be cleared with emergency surgery.

 Managing constipation